-The same year I did a fantastic school trip in Bosnia-Herzegovina, one of the most significant journeys of my life.
+That same year I also went on a fantastic school trip to Bosnia-Herzegovina, one of the most significant trips of my life.
 I met wonderful people and discovered a reality I had never seen before.

 That trip opened my eyes and my mind.
 I realized for the first time how a travel can really change not only your life but even the way you look at it.

 "The true voyage of discovery is not in seeking new lands, but in having new eyes."